symfony/symfony-docs/service_container/autowiring.rst

     class Foo
     {
         public function __construct(
+            // invoke the closure to read the current value: ($this->dbUrl)()
             #[Autowire(env: 'DB_URL')]
             private \Closure $dbUrl,

+            // the union type is required so the string default type-checks;
-            // the parameter default is returned when APP_NAME is not defined
+            // 'default' is returned when APP_NAME is not defined
             #[Autowire(env: 'APP_NAME')]
             private string|\Stringable $appName = 'default',

-            // embedded %env(...)% references inside a string also work
+            // embedded %env(...)% references inside a string also work;
+            // cast to string to read the current value: (string) $this->redisDsn
             #[Autowire('redis://%env(HOST)%:%env(PORT)%')]
             private \Stringable $redisDsn,